 An alarm should be given when the specified cross track limit for deviation from the planned selected route, if defined by the mariner when route planning, is exceeded.

 ECDIS should give a warning or caution or An indication should be given to the mariner as selected by the mariner and related graphical indication if, continuing on its present course and speed, over a specified time or distance set by the mariner, own ship will pass closer than a user-specified distance from a user selectable category of danger (e.g. obstruction, wreck, rock) that is shallower than the mariner's safety contour or an user selectable category of aid to navigation.
 The user selectable categories should be same as user selections for the display of objects and be based on IHO standards.
-There should be a permanent indication when any user-selectable categories are deselected.
+There should be a permanent indication when any of the user-selectable categories are deselected.
 Details of the deselection should be available on demand.

 A graphical indication should be given if the current or the next leg of the selected route passes closer than a user-specified distance from the safety contour.